AdobeDocs/acrobat-services-learn.en/help/usecases/reviews.md

 Remote cross-team collaboration became necessary for many companies during the COVID-19 pandemic, [sharing and reviewing digital documents](https://www.adobe.io/apis/documentcloud/dcsdk/review-and-approval.html) presents a series of challenges for teams and cross-functional resources.

-These challenges include sharing documents in different file formats, effectively reviewing and commenting on the content, and synchronizing with the most recent edits.
-Adobe Acrobat Services APIs are designed to enable application developers to solve these challenges for their users.
+These challenges include sharing documents in different file formats, effectively reviewing and commenting on the content, and synchronizing with the most recent edits. [!DNL Adobe Acrobat Services] APIs are designed to enable application developers to solve these challenges for their users.

 ## What you can learn